OmengU/quap/documentation/documentation.typ

 ]
 SingleChoice is assignable both with the integer: `Qtype[0]` and by using its name: `Qtype.SingleChoice`.
 The same goes for MultipleChoice.
 An Enum was used in this case, since it provides more flexibility if new Question types are introduced in the future and it improves the readability of the code.

-The Quiz Model is structured very similarly to the Option model.
+The Quiz Model is structured very similarly to the Option Model.
 It is, however, still important to the understanding of the rest of this documentation to know what is defined.
 #code-snippet(caption: "Quiz Model")[
 ```cs
 public class Quiz